 For modern bands nailing the swing vibe and playing for dancers all over the globe, check out: Johnathan Stout & His Campus 5, Gordon Webster, Naomi and Her Handsome Devils, The Hot Sugar Band and Professor Cunningham & His Old School.

 In Canberra we’re lucky enough to have some top-notch jazz musicians who can keep us swinging out.
 Keep an eye out on Facebook for our Thursday Night Hop Live socials to experience the joy of dancing to live music!
 Our annual events, the Jumptown Jam and Canberrang, also feature fantastic line-ups of live music.

-The lindy hoppers of today are indebted to those dancers that came before them, many of whom were instrumental not only in creating the dance, but in passing on the lindy tradition and keeping the dance alive.
-Some names to note are Frankie Manning, Norma Miller, Al Mins, Leon James, Pepsi Bethel, Dawn Hampton, Jean Veloz and Dean Collins.
-Learning about the history and context of swing can be an important part of your dance journey, and at Jumptown we encourage to inform yourself and learn more about this fascinating piece of living history.
+The lindy hoppers of today are indebted to those that came before them, many of whom were instrumental not only in creating the dance, but in passing on the lindy tradition and keeping the dance alive.
+Some names to note are Frankie Manning, Norma Miller, Al Mins, Leon James, Willa Mae Ricker, Pepsi Bethel, Dawn Hampton, Jean Veloz, Jewel McGowan, and Dean Collins.
+Learning about the history and context of swing can be an important part of your dance journey, and we encourage to inform yourself and learn more about the heritage of the dance.
 Some helpful places to start are:

 - Hear Norma Miller in conversation about ‘doing the lindy’ here and find out more about Frankie Manning here.

 - Check out this Google Arts and Culture online exhibition for some great photos and facts on the legacy of Frankie Manning and Whitey’s Lindy Hoppers.